bojanpopic/developer.joomlatools.com/tools/vagrant/installation.md

 1. The dashboard is now available at [joomla.box](http://joomla.box)

-There will be two new folders created called `www` and `Projects`.
-These folders act as shared folders between your host computer and the box.
+There will be two new directories created called `www` and `Projects`.
+These directories act as shared directories between your host computer and the box.

 If everything is setup, we will show you how to install your first Joomla site on the [getting started page](2-getting-started.html).